CRIME IN THE BOUTIQUE

 ‘Did Natalie see anything kick off at the boutique?’

 ‘Nah….
 But there’s been nasties in the Gazette.’

 ‘Yes…. not the kind of column inches Mr Everard was after….
 And apparently Mr Mark Harvison took exception to the way his daughter came across in some TV pilot for Bromgrove TV.’

 ‘That twonk from the committee,’ Noakes chortled.
 ‘Loved the sound of his own voice an’ bored everyone rigid.’
-Payback for all those hours he would never get back thanks to Harvison’s grandstanding.
+As far as he was concerned, slag-gate was payback for all those hours of Harvison’s grandstanding.

 ‘Like you, he was concerned about his daughter, Noakes.’
 Markham’s tone was flinty.

 ‘Alright, alright, boss….
 Don’ get all narked with me….
 I were only saying.’
-It was the perennial refrain, with a side-helping of injured innocence.
+It was the time-honoured refrain, with a side-helping of injured innocence.

 ‘Was Natalie aware of any tensions in the boutique…. jealousies…. grudges…. that kind of thing?’